Namrathalb/Namrathalb/README.md

 ### Hi there 👋

  #### I’m Currently working on Developing C/C++ & Scripting Applications.
 Open to Collaborate on Community building and any Freelancing  & Volunteering Opportunities.
-Ask me about Comics, movies, Series, POP-CULTURE i know it all.
+Ask me about Comics, Movies, Series, POP-CULTURE (I know it all).
 I love writing my own thoughts, Discussing on Political and Cultural views, Gardening and a NeatFreak.

  #### (*) Connect with me: